 The Eastern Band bases there enrollment on the Baker Roll of 1924.
 In order to enroll, you must be directly descended from a Baker enrollee and have 1/16 blood quantum.
 The Eastern Band has also closed enrollment to adults — only newborn children and teenagers 18 years of age are invited to apply for enrollment.
-You can learn more about membership in the Eastern Band at their website: Eastern Band of Cherokee Indians Enrollment Info, or you can contact them via mail at:
+You can learn more about membership in the Eastern Band at their website: Eastern Band of Cherokee Indians Enrollment Info.

 United Keetoowah Band of Cherokee Indian

 The United Keetoowah Band of Cherokee Indians was organized under the Indian Reorganization Act of 1934 and the Oklahoma Indian Welfare Act of 1936.
 Membership requires a blood quantum of 1/4 or higher and is limited to persons on the list of members identified by a resolution dated April 19, 1949, and certified by the Superintendent of the Five Civilized Tribes Agency and their descendants.
-To learn more about the United Keetoowah Band contact them at their website: United Keetoowah Band Enrollment, or you can contact them via mail at:
+To learn more about the United Keetoowah Band contact them at their website: United Keetoowah Band Enrollment.

 I hope this article has helped answer a few questions.
 I wish everyone who reads this the best of luck in finding their ancestors and I offer this word of advice: Do not set your hopes on membership (or proof).
 Researching your Cherokee ancestors is a fun and challenging hobby, which can be very rewarding and fun for you and your family, regardless of the results.
 If you find that you are one of the many Cherokees who are ineligible to join one of the three Cherokee tribes, do not give up your search.
 What matters most is who you are — not what you can prove to the government.